nodegoat/documentation/configuration/project/README.md

 ##### Filter

 Select a stored Filter that will be active for this Type within this Project.
-This allows you, for example, to limit the Objects shown in this Projects.
+This allows you, for example, to limit the Objects shown in this Project.
 Select the checkbox to also apply this filtering to Sub-Objects.

 ##### Condition